HIT BY A CAR?

 Review the information in the interactive graphic provided by Safe Kids with your children and use the Child Pedestrian Safety Curriculum provided by the NHTSA to protect your children from pedestrian accidents.

-What Do Pennsylvania Traffic Laws State About Pedestrian Rights-of-Way?
+What Do Pennsylvania Laws Say About Pedestrian Rights-of-Way?

 While pedestrians do have the right of way most of the time in Pennsylvania, there are exceptions to the general rule.
 To avoid pedestrian accidents, it is important for drivers and pedestrians to understand who has the right of way in specific situations.
 Pennsylvania right of way laws provide that pedestrians have the right of way whenever they are in a crosswalk or at an intersection not controlled or managed by traffic signals or traffic lights.
 If you are approaching an intersection without traffic controls, pedestrians have the right of way in Pennsylvania.
 Pedestrians also have the right of way if they are on a sidewalk that crosses a road, driveway, alleyway, or another area accessible by vehicles.
 When law enforcement officers are present, pedestrians must follow all instructions issued by the officers.